-Travelling and exploring the world on budget is great.
+Traveling and exploring the world on a budget is great.
 You can save money for nice accommodation or local food tasting.
 But what if you find a great deal on flights but then realize that you have to pay extra.
 Some airlines charge you more for baggage, early booking or choosing your seat.
-Here is a little guide to European low cost airlines.
+Here is a little guide to European low-cost airlines.
 It will help you to better understand what is included in your plane ticket and what will cost you an extra money.

 #1 You will pay for checked-in luggage extra fee

-Have in mind before travelling that checked-in luggage will cost you an extra money.
+Have in mind before traveling that checked-in luggage will cost you an extra money.
 Most airlines will offer you one cabin bag for free but the restrictions (dimensions and weight) may differ.
-Here is a little table that will help you see what is the baggage allowance for some of the European low cost airlines.
+Here is a little table that will help you see what is the baggage allowance for some of the European low-cost airlines.

 Personal items include handbag, briefcase, laptop, camera bag, etc